CPS-5 Acceptance of Personal Gifts Policy

 EFFECTIVE DATE: July 1, 2014

-- Faculty and Professional Staff may not, except as expressly permitted below under the list of “Exceptions,” accept gifts, gratuities, meals, event tickets, services or entertainment, regardless of value, from an individual, vendor, supplier, contractor, or other organization that provides goods or services to the University, or is being considered as a provider of goods or services (each, a “Vendor”).
+- Faculty and Professional Staff may not, except as expressly permitted below under the list of “Exceptions,” accept gifts, gratuities, meals, event tickets, services, or entertainment, regardless of value, from a Vendor.

 - Under no circumstances may Faculty and Professional Staff solicit from Vendors any gifts, gratuities, event tickets, meals, services or entertainment, regardless of value.